 Could advancing the donor experience be the key to keeping our donors and launching our next phase of sector growth?

-In early 2019, we’ll set out a vision for how higher education fundraising can take charge of the donor experience and reach previously unimagined levels of performance.
+We’ve set out a vision for how higher education fundraising can take charge of the donor experience and reach previously unimagined levels of performance.

 Where are we today: